 - a.
 Scholastic eligibility for students will be checked after three weeks (during the fourth week) of a semester and each succeeding week thereafter.
 Schools may choose to run eligibility checks on any day of the week.
 The period of probation and ineligibility will always begin the Monday following the day eligibility is checked.
 Methods should be devised to check weekly grades of Career-Tech students and all concurrently enrolled students.
 For block scheduling, scholastic eligibility will be checked after two weeks (during third week) of the first and third blocks and each succeeding week thereafter and at the end of the first week of the second and fourth blocks and each succeeding week thereafter.
 Schools may choose to run eligibility checks on any day of the week.
-The period of probation and ineligibility will always begin the Monday following the day eligibility is checked. - b.
-A student must be passing in all subjects he/she is enrolled in during a semester.
+The period of probation and ineligibility will always begin the Monday following the day eligibility is checked. - A non-senior student must be passing in all subjects he/she is enrolled in during a semester.
 If a student is not passing all subjects enrolled in on the day of the grade check, he/she will be placed on probation for the next one-week period.
 If a student is still failing one or more classes during the next week on the grade check day, he/she will be ineligible to participate during the next one-week period.
 The ineligibility periods will begin on Monday and end on Sunday. - c.
 A student who has lost eligibility under this provision must be passing all subjects in order to regain eligibility.
 A student regains eligibility under Rule 3 with the first class of the new one-week period (Monday through Sunday). - d.
-"Passing grade" means work of such character that credit would be entered on the records were the semester to close at that time.
-(Trimester Eligibility Refer to Board Policy XXXVIII)
+"Passing grade" is defined as work that would be transcripted as above failing should the semester close at tht time.
+(Trimester Eligibility Refer to Board Policy XXXVIII) - e.
+A non-senior student who drops a class after the first three weeks of the semester shall be ineligible for at least a threeweek period.
+To regain eligibility after three weeks, the student must be enrolled in the minimum number of classes required for eligibility, and be passing all classes in which the student is enrolled.